 General meetings are open to the public and held quarterly.
 They offer the opportunity for shared learning, presentations from local leaders and providers, updates on health priority actions, and member discussion.
 CHIPA also convenes smaller work group meetings on a monthly basis to tackle targeted priorities that address some of the greatest needs in Southern Sonoma County.
 At this time, all CHIPA meetings are held virtually via Zoom.

 Questions or would you like to be added to our email update list?
-Contact our Community Health Program Manager, Halley Cloud, at email@example.com.
+Contact Ben Spierings at firstname.lastname@example.org

-For more information about work group meetings, please contact our Community Health Program Manager at firstname.lastname@example.org.
+For more information about work group meetings, please contact email@example.com.
 Archived CHIPA general meeting agendas and minutes can be found here.

 CHIPA Work Groups & Priority Areas